I have been using pandoc (from John Macfarlane) to generate PowerPoint slides. I have documented this here.

 README.txt | txt version of this web-page |

-test.org | Test org-mode source file |
+test.org | Test Org mode source file |

-test.pdf | Resulting beamer output PDF slides |
+test.pdf | Resulting Beamer output PDF slides |

 test.tex | Resulting intermediate LaTeX file |

-mysetup-bmr-169-ysctn.org | Org set-up file |
+mysetup-bmr-169-ysctn.org | Org set-up file when using sections |

 myAddUTF8.tex | LaTeX symbol definitions |